The Cambridge Community Safety Partnership meets regularly throughout the year to help keep Cambridge safe.

 We review the partnership’s work each year, to help outline actions for the year ahead.

-Work the Community Safety team is involved in
+Community safety work the council is involved in

 To find out more about the work we are involved in, please view the following pages: